 For information regarding the matching and assignment process, accepting the Housing offer, change of assignment, and special accommodations, please visit the Housing Assignment Information website.

 UCLA Dining Services is an award-winning program that is nationally recognized for its high quality cuisine, state-of-the-art facilities, and innovative services.
 They offer a wide variety of menu choices, dining hours, and meal plans.
 Their program is designed to provide fresh, healthy, and tasty meals every day for students, faculty, staff, and visitors.

-- Dining facilities and meal plans
+- Academic year meal plans

 - Hours of operation – At-a-glance hours of operation for all dining facilities

 - Menus and nutritional information – Daily menu selections and nutritional information